 - A person equivalent to those referred to in the above whose entry into Korea is deemed inappropriate by the immigration officer

-How is the Procedure of Deportation and Exit Order in Korea?
+What is the Procedure for Deportation and Exit Order in Korea?

 Under Korean law, the immigration office is empowered by law to review the case and to decide whether the deportation or exit order is rendered.